mirte-robot/mirte-documentation/doc/mirte_os/connect_to_mirte.rst

 Wireless Client Mode
 ====================

-The downside of having Mirte in AP mode, is that both your computer and the Mirte robot do not have access to the internet.
-By connecting the Mirte robot to another access point (e.g. router) you can still use the internet while controlling your robot.
+The downside of having MIRTE in AP mode, is that both your computer and the MIRTE robot do not have access to the internet.
+By connecting the MIRTE robot to another access point (e.g. router) you can still use the internet while controlling your robot.

 If you are not in control of your own router, you can also create one youself by putting your mobile phone in hotspot mode, or put your computer (on Windows) in mobile hotspot mode.

-You can connect Mirte to your local wifi network from either of the two interfaces (web or terminal).
-You therefore first need to connect to Mirte in AP mode and following the instructions from the :ref:`next section<Accessing the interface>`.
+You can connect MIRTE to your local wifi network from either of the two interfaces (web or terminal).
+You therefore first need to connect to MIRTE in AP mode and following the instructions from the :ref:`next section<Accessing the interface>`.

 .. note::
-   Since the Mirte robot is probably still in AP mode when you try to do this, you will only see the Wifi networks that were visible when the robot booted.
-It is therefore adviced to first start a hostpot/router/AP and then (re)boot the Mirte robot.
+   Since the MIRTE robot is probably still in AP mode when you try to do this, you will only see the Wifi networks that were visible when the robot booted.
+It is therefore adviced to first start a hostpot/router/AP and then (re)boot the MIRTE robot.

 .. warning::
-   Currently the Mirte robot is not able to connect to WPA3 networks.
+   Currently the MIRTE robot is not able to connect to WPA3 networks.

 From terminal
 -------------

-The most stable way to connect the Mirte robot to another network will be to login to the Mirte robot via ssh, manually setting the network settings.
+The most stable way to connect the MIRTE robot to another network will be to login to the MIRTE robot via ssh, manually setting the network settings.
 The following command will ask for the SSID and password of the AP to connect to and reboot: